tlberglund/theological-examination/exam.md

 ### Chapter 27: The Sacraments

 1. **What is a sacrament?**
+  * A means of grace
+  * A visible sign of an invisible component of God's covenant with people

 2. What does the Confession mean by sacramental union?
 3. In what way are the sacraments necessary?
 4. What is the efficacy of the sacraments?
 5. **What are the biblical sacraments?**
+Baptism and the Lord's Supper.

 6. **How would you answer a Roman Catholic who claims there are seven sacraments?**
+This is a long discussion that ultimately returns to the question of authority.
+One can only have seven sacraments if the teaching of the church has greater authority than the Bible.
+If we subject the Church to the written Word, we get a smaller number.

 7. **Are the Old and New Testaments sacraments the same in substance?**
+Yes.

 8. How are the sacraments signs and seals?